 it flies, it drinks and lands upon a tree.

-a forgotten fantasy.
-That I steal dreams and communicate them
+that I steal dreams and communicate them outlandishly.

 A spider provoketh beauty quicker than thieves.